 Failing that, how about a portable radio to listen to some classic music whilst you sip a chilled glass of wine or sparkling mineral water.

-By applying the Danish lifestyle into your bathroom and creating a cosy retreat from the family, you won’t ever want to leave.
+By applying the Danish lifestyle into your bathroom you can create a cosy retreat from the family, you will never want to leave.